Conservation

 PhD Candidate

-Areas of interest: Modern and Contemporary Art; Technology and Art; Cultural exchanges between Asia and America.
+Areas of interest: Modern and Contemporary Art; Science, Technology, and Art; Ecology; Cultural exchanges between Asia and America.

-Eana Kim is a PhD candidate at the Institute, where she specializes in intersections between art, technology, and science of the post-war period.
-Her dissertation, “Multispecies Biomorphism: Sensory Art of Pierre Huyghe, Anicka Yi, and Tomás Saraceno" examines contemporary art that engages with living organisms, with special emphasis on their olfactory and haptic experiences.
-Most recently, she has been the Graduate Curatorial Assistant at the Grey Art Gallery.
+Eana Kim is a PhD candidate at the Institute, where her research focuses on intersections between art, technology, and science of the post-war period.
+Her dissertation “Becomings: Self-organization in the works of Pierre Huyghe and Anicka Yi” examines new materiality in emerging art practices that engage with living organisms.
+Kim is the 2022-23 Marica and Jan Vilcek Curatorial Fellow at the Museum of Modern Art, and has held positions at the Grey Art Gallery and MoMA PS1; taught courses at NYU.
 At the Institute, she co-founded IFA Contemporary Asia, a student-run initiative dedicated to fostering scholarship in modern and contemporary Asian art.
 She holds an M.A. from the IFA and a B.A. with highest honors from Hongik University.

 Current Institute Students